hintdesk/hintdesk.com/_posts/2022/02/2022-02-25-how-to-install-nginx-on-oracle-vps.md

     alt='Virtual Cloud Networks'
 %}

-- Click **Add Ingress Rules" then add new rule for port 80 and 443.
+- Click **Add Ingress Rules** then add new rule for port 80 and 443.

 {%
     include image.html